Section Attack Lesson Plan

 Fire and maneuver warfare.

-- The phrase "I'm up, he sees me, I'm down" is a handy way to get a feel for far, or long you can move.
+The phrase "I'm up, he sees me, I'm down" is a handy way to get a feel for how long you can move

 I'm up, he sees me, I'm down